QuantConnect/Lean/.vscode/readme.md

 - Using Lean CLI -> A great tool for working with your algorithms locally, while still being able to deploy to the cloud and have access to Lean data.
 It is also able to run algorithms locally through our official docker images **Recommended for algorithm development.

+- Using a Lean Dev container -> A docker environment with all dependencies pre-installed to allow seamless Lean development across platforms.
+Great for open source contributors.

 - Locally installing all dependencies to run Lean with Visual Studio Code on your OS.

 <br />